This article is intended for people who plan to develop their IT product, but don’t yet know what kind of specialists they need.

 Netflix.com – streaming service;

-Jaydevs.com – site your are on now.
+Jaydevs.com – the site you are on now.

 Mobile App Developer